U.S.'s Yellen kicks off China visit with both sides locked in confrontation | Law-Order

 U.S.'s Yellen kicks off China visit with both sides locked in confrontation

-When Chinese ambassador Xie Feng met Yellen in Washington on Monday, he urged the U.S. to "pay great attention" and move to tackle China's main concerns on the economy and trade.
-Trade tariffs imposed by the Trump administration and sanctions against Chinese firms are the country's chief concerns, said Wu Xinbo, an American studies specialist at Fudan University, who is familiar with Beijing's thinking.
+U.S. Treasury Secretary Janet Yellen arrived in the Chinese capital on Thursday, beginning a four-day visit expected to focus on easing ties between the world's two largest economies, despite low expectations on both sides.
+Yellen received a low-key welcome from a Chinese finance ministry official and the U.S. envoy to China, Nicholas Burns, as she stepped off a government aircraft just after a rainstorm brought some relief to an otherwise sweltering Beijing.

-U.S. Treasury Secretary Janet Yellen arrived in Beijing on Thursday to begin a four-day visit expected to focus on recalibrating ties between the world's two largest economies, although both sides have low expectations for the outcome.
-While Beijing wants more dialogue to improve economic ties, it has accepted that both countries have placed safeguarding their own national security above economic ties.
+Both sides are sceptical that Yellen's visit will be able to take any heat out of U.S.-China ties, however, with officials accepting that both countries have placed safeguarding national security above economic ties.
+"I wouldn't regard it as Janet Yellen is not welcome, but China cannot just swallow all the poison pills and continue to show a smile," said Wang Huiyao, the president of a thinktank, the Center for China and Globalisation.

-Chinese analysts have told state media that Yellen's April speech, which ranked securing the national security interests of the U.S. and its allies as the top plank of America's economic policy with China did not inspire optimism for the visit.
+Before Yellen's visit, Chinese analysts told state media that her April speech, which ranked securing the national security interests of the U.S. and its allies as the key plank of its economic policy with China, did not inspire optimism.
 Zhu Feng, a professor of international relations at Nanjing University, told the Global Times newspaper that Yellen's emphasis on national security meant the U.S. was unlikely to stop the "economic and technological suppression" of China.

 Even though no major breakthroughs are expected, U.S. officials say Yellen will push to open new lines of communication and coordination on economic matters, and stress the consequences of supplying lethal aid to Russia, an assertion China has adamantly rejected.
 When Chinese ambassador Xie Feng met Yellen in Washington on Monday, he urged the U.S. to "pay great attention" and move to tackle China's main concerns on the economy and trade.